repomansez/jpvc-convert/README.md

 - xdelta3

 ## How to use
+- Launch the game once to generate your Wine prefix;
+- Export your WINE_PREFIX environment variable, making it point to your prefix;
-- Copy the files to your GTA VICE CITY installation file and run convert.sh
+- Copy the files to your GTA VICE CITY installation file and run convert.sh.